mina19/gwcelery/doc/monitoring.rst

 active monitoring and management of gwcelery, with the following explicit
 responsibilities:

-1. Handle new releases, both creation and following up on `active SCCB issues`_
+1. Handle emergency or urgent issues identified via email, mattermost_, or Sentry_.
+Respond to issues in a timely manner, especially when other librarians may not be available

-2. Check issues on Sentry_
+2. Follow up on Nagios issues, restarting gwcelery instances if this would resolve them

-3. Follow up on Nagios issues
+3. Handle new releases, both creation and following up on `active SCCB issues`_

 4. Handle `active issues`_, especially in those latest milestones_